Minchiate: History

 Florence is one of the contenders for the birthplace of tarot.
 The earliest reference to tarot cards, then known as trionfi, is dated to 1440 when a notary in Florence recorded the transfer of two decks to Sigismondo Pandolfo Malatesta.

 The word minchiate comes from a dialect word meaning "nonsense" or "trifle", derived from mencla, the vulgar form of mentula, a Latin word for "phallus".
 The word minchione is attested in Italian as meaning "fool", and minchionare means "to laugh at" someone.
 The intended meaning may be "the game of the fool", considering that the card "The Fool", also called "The Excuse", features prominently in the game play of all tarot games.
 In tarocchini, sminchiate is a signal used to communicate to a teammate.

 The earliest reference to minchiate is found in a 1466 letter by Luigi Pulci to Lorenzo de' Medici.
-This game was believed to be played by a 78-card deck as evidenced by the Rosenwald sheets, uncut sheets of Florentine tarots dated from 1480 to 1500.
+This game was believed to be played by a 78-card deck (Note: The game of tarot historically evolved from the standard 52-card deck, its additional twenty-two trumps and four queens constituting the equivalent of two extra thirteen-card suits, decks with five and six suits, respectively, having already been attested as early as John of Rheinfelden's late 14th century treatise.
+By contrast, the Florentine minchiate were developed from preexisting tarot packs, whose minor arcana consists of four fourteen-card suits, 98 being among the latter's multiples.
+Once the Popess was eventually dropped from its ranks, their number became 97.
+The only other trionfi known to have had a multiple of fourteen as their total number of cards are those belonging to Galeazzo Maria Sforza, but little is known of their composition.) as evidenced by the Rosenwald sheets, uncut sheets of Florentine tarots dated from 1480 to 1500.
 There are two other differences from 97-card minchiate.
 First, in 97-card minchiate the sequence for some of the lower trumps goes from lowest to highest: Fortitude, Justice, Wheel, and Chariot.
 In the Rosenwald ordering it is Justice, Fortitude, Chariot, and Wheel.